SOFZP/show-solana-node-info_v2/README.md

 Tool has two modes: **full and short**

 If node don't have standart Grafana (telegraf) installed than you cannot see hardware info of it

+All returned parameters are decribed in the end of this readme

 ## How to use show-solana-node-info_v2.sh: